xixogo5105/uiptv/mobile/README.md

 ### libmpv Dependency

 The app depends on an Android 7/API 24 rebuild of `dev.jdtech.mpv:libmpv`.
-CI restores the prebuilt AAR from cache or downloads the `libmpv-android-api24` GitHub release asset before compiling the mobile app.
+CI restores the prebuilt AAR from the GitHub Actions cache; on a cache miss it rebuilds the AAR with `scripts/build-mobile-with-libmpv.sh`.
+Mobile CI must not create or consume UIPTV GitHub Releases for this dependency.

 ```bash
 ./scripts/build-mobile-with-libmpv.sh :androidApp:assembleDebug